 JOINT CONDITIONS Osteoarthritis is one of many joint conditions that can affect our body, and can be very painful and debilitating.
 We carefully assess the joint or joints involved and advise on how to manage the condition.
 For example, altering a person's foot posture can take a lot of the strain off the knee joint, and with exercises to strengthen the muscles the condition can be managed well.

 SOFT TISSUE CONDITIONS Sprains to ligaments and strained muscles, frozen shoulder, tennis elbow, plantarfasciitis, teno-synovitis and tendinopathies are all conditions frequently seen by us and treated with success.
-We may use a combination of manual therapy, exercises, acupuncture and electrical treatments.
+We may use a combination of manual therapy, exercises, and electrical treatments.
 In some cases taping the area or supporting it with a brace may be helpful.

 ORTHOPAEDIC PROBLEMS Pre and post operatively we are happy to liaise with your consultant and plan a rehab program for you.